Huang Jiasi: Career

-In 1958, he was appointed as President of the Chinese Academy of Medical Sciences (CAMS), holding the concurrent post as the President of PUMC.
-The new PUMC was officially opened in September 1959, it was the only medical school in China providing an 8-year education and training program.
+In 1958, he was appointed as president of the Chinese Academy of Medical Sciences (CAMS), holding the concurrent post as the President of PUMC.
+The new PUMC was officially opened in September 1959, it was the only medical school in China providing an eight-year education and training program.
 He remained in that position for the next 25 years.

 After the beginning of the Cultural Revolution, Huang was demoted and underwent his most tough period.
 At first, he was obliged to work at a hospital at the suburb of Beijing, then he went to the county hospital of Xinle, Hebei.
 Finally he was exiled to a May Seventh Cadre School in Yongxiu County until 1971.

 In 1975, Huang and Wu Jieping began working on a new edition of the Textbook of Surgery.
 It was widespread among the medical schools of mainland China as it published in 1979.

 On May 9, 1979, Huang was a lecturer at the American Medical Association's 75th Congress on Medical Education in Washington, DC.
 At that meeting, he received the "World's Outstanding Medical Educator" award.

-The CAMS Institute of Biomedical Engineering once moved to the West China during the Cultural Revolution, which halted its normal research.
+The CAMS Institute of Biomedical Engineering once moved to west China during the Cultural Revolution, which halted its normal research.
 It relocated to Tianjin in 1984 with Huang's support.
 Moreover, he helped the institute translating a relative book despite he was quite weak.

-When Huang was in the US, the collapse therapy for pulmonary tuberculosis interested him.
+When Huang was in the United States, the collapse therapy for pulmonary tuberculosis interested him.
 He plunged into treating the pulmonary tuberculosis patients when he went back Shanghai.
 Huang focused on the patent ductus arteriosus and cardiopulmonary bypass in the 1960s.
 He also put a high premium on the rural medicine.
 He led a circuit medical team at Xiangyin in 1964, then he edited a textbook for the barefoot doctors in the next year.

 Besides English and German, Huang had a good grasp of Russian to learn from the Soviet Union.
 He was elected as a foreign academician of the USSR Academy of Medical Sciences in 1961.

 Death and posthumous recognition

 On June 22, 1983, Huang underwent surgical repair of his abdominal aortic aneurysm, which was complicated by postoperative myocardial infarction.
-He rested for only 2 months before returning to work.
+He rested for only two months before returning to work.
 As the CPPCC held in 1984, Huang felt discomfort from the hectic work schedule, at the same time, he bore the burden of editing the 4th edition textbook.
 On the morning of May 14, he died from a sudden onset of cardiac arrhythmia.

 The 4th edition of the Textbook of Surgery, renamed Huang Jia-si's Textbook of Surgery, was published in December 1986.

 The Huang Jia-si BME Award which is named after him was established by the CSBE in 2015.

 There is a memorial square with Huang's statue and a memorial hall at his home town.